ajylee/gpaw-rtxs/doc/documentation/xc/vdw.rst

 The ensemble error estimate is then computed from the variance of the ensemble predictions of the quantity of interest.

-Below is an example that calculates the BEEF-vdW binding energy of molecular H2 (E_bind), as well as an ensemble estimate of the binding energy error (dE_bind)
+Below is an example which calculates the BEEF-vdW binding energy of molecular H2 (E_bind), as well as an ensemble estimate of the binding energy error (dE_bind)